Nick Cassidy: Jaguar Racing (2024–2025)

 Cassidy switched to Jaguar TCS Racing on a multi-year contract, replacing Sam Bird and partnering fellow Kiwi driver Mitch Evans for the 2023–24 Formula E season.
 Having been consistent through the first half of the season, Cassidy scored two victories and six more podiums.
 He entered the 2024 Portland ePrix with a lead of 25 points over Pascal Wehrlein.
 Cassidy was leading race 1 of the Portland ePrix until the penultimate lap, where he spun out.
 He left Portland with no points scored across the two races.
 A disastrous qualifying in London race 1 and an accident in race two with António Félix da Costa meant Cassidy could only finish the season in third place.

 Cassidy left Jaguar following the end of the 2024–25 season.

-Citroën (2025–)
+Citroën (2025–present)

+Cassidy at the 2025 Pre-season testing session at Circuit Ricardo Tormo.

 In September 2025, Cassidy was announced to be joining new team Citroën Racing for the 2025–26 season alongside double champion Jean-Éric Vergne.

+Cassidy is set to continue at Citroën for the 2026–27 season alongside Vergne.